 Being aware of suicide risk factors

-Tamariki and rangatahi we work with often have complex emotions and issues to deal with, so it’s important we:
+Tamariki and rangatahi we work with often have complex emotional needs and issues, so it’s important we:

 • are aware of the suicide risk factors

-• know how to assess tamariki and rangatahi for this risk
+• know how to work with tamariki and rangatahi to understand this risk

 Towards Wellbeing resources | Clinical Advisory Services Aotearoa (CASA)